AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 The format is like this: {"id":63, "ch":2, "temp":18.8, "hum":62, "lowbatt":0}

 # ioBroker integration script
+The JSON formatted output can be easily read with othe smarthome platforms like ioBroker or Home Assitant.
+The following script will show how to read the JSON data and set state values in ioBroker.
+To use the scrip the Javascript adapter has to be installed in ioBroker.

+For the script I will assume that ioBroker runs on a Raspberry.
+In the script the device name for the USB-Serial adapter has to be set.
+If it is the only adapter the the name "/dev/ttyACM0" should be the right name.

+The script will also create state object in ioBroker.
+The current script supports two sensors.
+If you need less ore mor just comment out or duplicate the code for the receiver.

+For each receiver you have to define the channel and the id.
+The channel can be set with a small switch in the sensor.
+The sensor id will change randomly after a battery change in sensor.
+Use the Arduino Serial Monitor for getting the new id.
+Alternatively you can uncomment this line "// console.log(data);" in the parser function.
+The all datagrams are shown in the ioBroker log.

+If you do changes in the script make sure to restart the Javascript instance in ioBroker.
+Otherwise you will get an error related to a blocked serial device.

 ´´´
 // Create a serial port